Anviksiki: Teachers of Ānvīkṣikī

 There are a few great teachers who wrote about and taught the doctrines of Ānvīkṣikī in the earliest sense of the term, that is, as a study of both philosophy and logic.
-Charvaka (c.
-650 BCE), known for his materialistic doctrine, Kapila (c.
+Followers of the Charvaka school of Indian philosophy (c.
+650 BCE), known for their materialistic doctrine, Kapila (c.
 650–575 BCE), known for his doctrine of matter and soul, Dattatreya (c.
 650 BCE), known for his parable of a tree, Punarvasu Atreya (c.
 550 BCE), known for his dissertation on senses, Sulabha (c.
 550 BCE), a lady ascetic known for canons of speech, Ashtavakra (c.
 550–500 BCE) known as a violent debater, and Medhatithi Gautama (c.
 550 BCE), known as the founder of Indian logic, are some of these great teachers.